jquintus/jquintus.github.io/_posts/2024/2024-12-09-Create-a-Hotkey-to-Debug-a-Specific-Launch-Config-in-VS-Code.md

 ```

 This maps the `F14` and `F15` key to starting the `d1` and `d2` config,
-respecively.
+respectively.
 But of course, you could set it to anything you like.

 ## TL;DR